-All these feather plucking behaviors are a very frustrating problem for both veterinarians and the bird owner.
-After all, a lot of us are drawn to our bird's beautiful plumage.
+All of these feather destructive behaviors are a very frustrating issue for both veterinary professionals and bird owners alike.
+After all, many of us are drawn to our bird’s beautiful plumage.

 While some birds pluck due to environmental or parrot husbandry issues, others, even in an ideal setting, pluck for seemingly no reason at all.